PRODUCT AND CAREHow menstrual cups work /

-Inserted like a tampon, LENA sits comfortably inside of your vagina.
-When inserted correctly, your LENA Cup seals gently to your vaginal walls and moves with you thoughout the day, during physcial activities, and overnight.
+Inserted like a tampon, Lena sits comfortably inside of your vagina.
+When inserted correctly, your Lena Cup seals gently to your vaginal walls and moves with you throughout the day, during physical activities, and overnight.
 The body adjusts to your cup’s presence immediately and there is no sensation from either the cup or the stem.

 Is my cup positioned correctly?

 When inserted correctly, your Lena Menstrual Cup offers a sensation and leak free experience.
 If you are experiencing leaking or a sensation when your cup is inserted, adjusting your insertion method and placement can help to ensure your cup is inserted in a way that fits your body.

 Help!
 I cannot insert my cup...